marcguico-tot/order-diagnostics-tool/README.md

 ## Usage

+**If you're already on a Shopify order page** (`admin.shopify.com/store/.../orders/...`), just open the popup — it detects that and auto-fetches the order for you, no typing needed.

+Otherwise:

 1. Open the popup and pick a **storefront** from the dropdown
 2. Enter the **order ID**, or paste the full `admin.shopify.com/store/.../orders/...` URL — pasting a full URL also auto-fills the storefront and syncs its store handle (see below)
 3. Click **Fetch order JSON**